mastodon/mastodon/HELLO_PATCH.md

 ## HELLO_PATCH(2) use OIDC for Sign-Up

-Instead of showing the Sign-Up form start the OpenID Connect authorization request.
+Instead of showing the actual Sign-Up form only show a "Continue with Hellō" button that starts the OpenID Connect authorization request.

 The request starts at `/auth/auth/openid_connect` and it must be a POST request.
-The `data-method="post"` attribute on the `<a>` tag enforces that.

 ## HELLO_PATCH(3) enable auto-loading in development